-All SPIE journal authors have the option to publish their paper with open access on the SPIE Digital Library, making the paper available to readers at no personal or institutional charge.
-Open Access papers are published under the Creative Commons Attribution license (CC-BY 3.0).
-For more information about Creative Commons, please visit the Creative Commons Web site.
+SPIE journal authors have the option to publish their papers with open access, making the papers freely available to all readers, regardless of whether the reader has a personal or institutional subscription.
+Open access papers are published under the Creative Commons Attribution license (CC BY 3.0).

-Authors may also choose to publish without open access at no charge.
+Open access is not mandatory; all SPIE journals offer the option to publish without open access for free.
 These articles will be published under access control with the standard SPIE transfer of copyright.

 Does our decision about paying the open access fee affect the review process or the decision about publishing our article?

 What type of open access does SPIE provide in this program?

 I was invited to write a review/tutorial paper.
 Do I have to pay the open access fee?

 How do I know which articles are open access?

 When must I commit to paying for open access?

 How do I pay the open access fee?

 When do I pay the open access fee?